 In November 2002, the Company entered into a one-year agreement for a revolving line of credit of \$25.0 million, renewable for a second year at the Company's option.
 In November 2003, the Company did not renew the line of credit.
 In connection with the agreement, the Company issued warrants to the lender for the purchase of up to 48,611 shares of Series D-1 convertible preferred stock at an exercise price of \$9.00 per share.
-As of June 30, 2004, the warrants converted into warrants to purchase 31,361 shares of sommon stock at \$13.95 per share.
-The warrants are exercisable through November 2007, subject to certain conditions.
+As of June 30, 2004, the warrants converted into warrants to purchase 31,361 shares of series D-1 convertible preferred stock at an exercise price of \$9.00 per share.
+As of June 30, 2004, the warrants are exercisable through November 2007, subject to certain conditions.
 The fair value of these warrants was determined at the issuance date, and was recorded as a deferred cost and amortized ratably over the one-year term of the agreement.
 The warrants remained outstanding as of June 30, 2004.